 A decimal submultiplier prefix in SI, signifying one millionth of the unit to which it is attached.
-Symbol, “µ”.
+Symbol, “µ”, the Greek letter mu.
 The prefix and its symbol were adopted by resolution 12 of the 11th Conférence Générale des Poids et Mesures in 1960.¹

 Several other symbols have been used for micro-.
 In lists of vitamin pill contents, “microgram” is often abbreviated “mcg”.
 In copy produced on a typewriter, µ was often represented by the letter “u.”
 Prefixed to farad, it was often abbreviated as “m,” as in “mmf,” for micromicrofarad.

 1. Comptes rendus des séances de la 11é conference

 Paris: Gauthier-Villars, 1960.

 NIST Special Publication 330, 2008 Edition.